Grad and PT Student Technology Survival Guide

 About this article

-This article includes a summary of technology resources available to WSU graduate students.
-It is designed to be a guide for all new graduate students.
+This article includes a summary of technology resources available to WSU graduate and part-time students.
+It is designed to be a guide for all new graduate and part-time students.

 Contact to Technical Support Center